Shark Pictures

 Reproduction: Ovoviviparous. litter up to 7.

-Observations: Scott Micheal notes a report of one Marbled ray killing a diver with its barb.
+Observations: Scott Michael notes a report of one Marbled ray killing a diver with its barb.

 Reaction to divers: Moves away upon close approach.